SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 | `<consecutive>` | The required number of consecutive indicator data points (outliers) to trigger a violation. |
 | `<window>` | The number of data points used to calculate the baseline for outlier detection. |

 The recovery condition will always be the opposite of the alerting condition.
-For example, if there is no outlier identified for the duration of the detection window from the time the alert was first fired, then the Monitor will be brought back to the normal state.
-You cannot customize the resolution condition for the Monitor.
+For example, if there is no outlier identified for the duration of the detection window from the time the alert was first fired, then the monitor will be brought back to the normal state.
+You cannot customize the resolution condition for the monitor.

 **Example: Logs - Outlier - Missing Data**